awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

         You can use the :code:`AWSS3TransferUtilityConfiguration` object to configure the operations of the :code:`TransferUtility`.

         **isAccelerateModeEnabled**
-        The isAccelerateModeEnabled option lets you to upload and download content from a bucket that has Transfer Acceleration enabled on it.
+        The :code:`isAccelerateModeEnabled` option lets you to upload and download content from a bucket that has Transfer Acceleration enabled on it.
 See https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html for information on how to enable transfer acceleration for your bucket.

         This option is set to false by default.